Colorado is famous for its vast and spectacular mountain peaks, many of which are over 14,000 feet in elevation

 Highlander RV Campground (Lake City): This 9,000-foot elevation campground is just north of Lake San Cristobal, It’s built on mining claims that date back to the early 1900s.
 Its campsites are surrounded by spruce and aspen trees.

-Ouray RV Park & Cabins (Ouray): This 8,000-foot elevation campground is family owned and operated by Jason and Amber Perkins.
+Ouray Riverside Resort (Ouray): This 8,000-foot elevation campground is family owned and operated by Jason and Amber Perkins.
 The 7.5-acre park, which has an onsite restaurant, borders the Uncompahgre River, and offers spectacular views of waters in the surrounding San Juan Mountains.

-Elk Creek Campground (Grand Lake): If tepee camping is in your dreams, this 8,800-foot in elevation park has it!
+Grand Lake / Rocky Mountain National Park KOA (formerly Elk Creek Campground) (Grand Lake): If tepee camping is in your dreams, this 8,800-foot in elevation park has it!
 They also offer rustic cabins and traditional tent and RV campsites, some with exceptional views.

 Lake John Resort (Walden): Located at 8,200 feet above sea level this family owned campground is on the banks of Lake John.
 It’s also close to Delaney Butte Lakes, Big Creek Lake, Cowdrey Lake and the many alpine lakes of the Mount Zirkel Wilderness.
 It’s also near the Grizzley Helena Trail.